btravsdev/btravsdev/README.md

 - I build big websites and small landing pages alike with a purposeful mix of hand-written and AI-generated code.
 - Paramount to my process is creating accessibile, well-documented and maintainable code.
 - I have a historical knowledge and updated expertise in programming HTML email and display ad development.
 - My most valuable skill is my curiousity and passion for problem solving, adding value beyond the ‘dev team’.
 Over the past few years, I’ve worked on data visualization, dashboards, 360-degree virtual tours, Snapchat games, Facebook video ads, broadcast commercials, in-stadium jumbotron video, custom MIDI audio tracks, website analytics reports among many others.
-But my base of my skills are below:
+The foundation of my skills are below:

 **Core:**
 HTML, CSS, SCSS, JavaScript, SVG